kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 - Classnames should use camel-casing and always have `Class` suffix - `containerClass`
-- You should use sprinkles whenever possible since these are predefined utility class.
-If a style value that you think is commonly used is not available as a sprinkle, feel free to add it.
+- You should use `atoms` whenever possible since these are predefined utility class.
+If a style value that you think is commonly used is not available as a `atoms`, feel free to add it.
 - If you want to create multiple variations of a components style, use variants.
   Variants should have a `Variant` suffix - `colorVariant`